Wednesday, January 23, 2013 at 6:40 AM

 What these commentators fail to appreciate of course is that, just hours after he delivered it, nobody thought either FDR or JFK said anything in his inaugural address that was particularly memorable.
 I am convinced that in due course Obama will be quoted just as often as they are.

-Not surprisingly, the Republican thought police issued their visceral talking points decrying the address as not conciliatory enough.
-Mind you, these are the same folks who issued a clarion call to all Republicans on day one of Obama’s presidency to challenge or undermine everything he says or does “to make him a one-term president.”
-Which makes their criticism rather like Lance Armstrong criticizing Greg LeMond for doping.
+Not surprisingly, the Republican thought police issued their visceral talking points criticizing the address as not conciliatory enough … towards Republicans.
+Mind you, these are the same folks who issued a clarion call to all Republicans on day one of Obama’s presidency to challenge or undermine everything he says or does “to make him a one-term president,” making their criticism rather like Lance Armstrong criticizing Greg LeMond for doping.

-More to the point, though, it betrays the delusional arrogance of Republicans that, despite doing all they could to destroy Obama’s presidency, they still expected him to parrot their absurd “rich-get-richer, poor-get-poorer” political philosophy in HIS winning inaugural address.
+It betrays their delusional arrogance that, despite doing all they could to destroy Obama’s presidency, Republicans still expected him to parrot their absurd “rich-get-richer, poor-get-poorer” political philosophy in HIS winning inaugural address.